 WRSR can write 8bits or 16bits data.
 The Write Status Register (01H for one byte or two bytes, 31H for one byte only) command allows new values to be written to the Status Register.
-Command 01H is used to write S7~S0 (one byte) S15~S8 will keep original value or S15~S0(two bytes).
+Command 01H is used to write S7~S0 (one byte) or S15~S0(two bytes).
 Command 31H is used to write S15~S8.
 Before the command can be accepted, a Write Enable (06H) command must previously have been executed.
 After the Write Enable command has been decoded and executed, the device sets the Write Enable Latch (WEL).